Vascular Surgery in Kuala Lumpur (KL) | Prince Court Medical Centre

 • Femoral/Brachial Embolectomy – surgical removal of a blood clot (embolus) that is blocking a major artery in the thigh (femoral) or arm (brachial), aiming to restore blood flow and prevent tissue damage

-• Lower Limb Bypass Surgery – creation of a new pathway for blood flow using a bypass graft (typically a synthetic graft or vein) to bypass a blocked or narrowed artery in the leg, improving circulation and alleviating symptoms
+• Lower Limb Bypass Surgery – creation of a new pathway for blood flow using a bypass graft, typically a synthetic graft or vein, to bypass a blocked or narrowed artery in the leg and improve circulation

 • Open Aorto-bifemoral Bypass Surgery – a major surgical procedure that involves creating a bypass using synthetic grafts to redirect blood flow around blocked or narrowed segments of the aorta and restore blood supply to the lower extremities

-• Endovascular Aneurysm Repair (EVAR) – a less invasive alternative to open surgery for treating abdominal aortic aneurysms, which involves the placement of a stent graft within the aneurysm to reinforce the weakened vessel wall and prevent rupture
+• Endovascular Aneurysm Repair (EVAR) – a minimally invasive alternative to open surgery for treating abdominal aortic aneurysms, involving the placement of a stent graft inside the aneurysm to strengthen the vessel wall and prevent rupture

-• Thoracic Endovascular Aortic Repair and Lower Limb Angioplasty – a combination of procedures performed to treat thoracic aortic aneurysms using endovascular techniques, along with angioplasty to improve blood flow in the lower limbs by widening narrowed arteries
+• Thoracic Endovascular Aortic Repair (TEVAR) and Lower Limb Angioplasty – a combination of procedures performed to treat thoracic aortic aneurysms using endovascular techniques, along with angioplasty to widen narrowed arteries in the lower limbs and improve blood flow

 104-Dr-Krishna-Kumar-listing